-Travel between Frankfurt am Main, Germany and London, United Kingdom by train is: Partially open.
+Travel by train between Frankfurt am Main, Germany and London, United Kingdom is: Fully open.

 International entry is allowed for: Entry is fully open for citizens and permanent residents of Germany

-The restriction level for your return train to Frankfurt am Main, Germany from London is: Partially open.
+The restriction level for your return train to Frankfurt am Main, Germany from London is: Fully open.

 International entry is allowed for: Entry is fully open for citizens and permanent residents of United Kingdom

 The government of Germany has imposed these measures to reduce the spread of COVID-19:

-Some of the Frankfurt am Main train stations to London you can start your journey from include Frankfurt (Main) Flughafen, Frankfurt Main Ost and Frankfurt am Main - Stadion.
-Similarly, some of the arrival train stations in London include London Victoria, London Euston and London Kings Cross.
+When departing from Frankfurt am Main, you have various train station options to start your route from including Frankfurt (M) Flughafen Regionalbf, Frankfurt Main Ost and Frankfurt am Main - Stadion.
+When arriving in London, you can end your route in train stations like London Victoria, London Euston and London Kings Cross.